 "Given the reverberating cries for social justice from Black and Brown communities over the past year, this list gives our young people hope and helps them see all that they can become."

 Your research and activities have, in part, been focused on equitable engineering education.
-In an ideal world, what will engineering education look like in ten, twenty, fifty years from now?
+In an ideal world, what will engineering education look like in ten, twenty or fifty years from now?
 What do you think it will take to get us there?

 To achieve our desired goals of diversity, equity, and inclusion, I think we need to redesign our educational model.
 Like a true engineer, I think we must design systems to operate and function in particular ways.
 Our current educational model was based on racist and sexist ideology, and thus, is operating as it was intended.
 The ideal engineering education will be built on equity and valuing what is right, not just what is profitable.
 Future engineers and scientists will need to embrace the human impact of their work.
 A few things we need to include: 1) acknowledge our racist and sexist history; 2) truly value the diversity of lived experience as we develop technology and design solutions to societal issues; 3) explicitly teach ethics, social justice, and morality as key components of engineering education; 4) promote science literacy as we regain the public trust regarding research; and 5) engage engineering leaders in policy that will impact both our society and educational systems.
 We must strategically address the systemic issues in higher education broadly and STEM specifically.

 What advice would you give someone hoping to follow in your footsteps?
 Alternatively, what is the best advice you have received?